richmahn/en_tn/2jn/front/intro.md

 #### What is the Book of 2 John about? ####

 John addressed this letter to someone he called "the chosen lady" and to "her children" (1:1).
-This could be a reference to a specific friend and her children, or it may refer to a church, a group of believers, in a specific place or everywhere.
-John's purpose in writing this letter was to encourage the believers and to warn them of false teachers who were taking advantage of their kindness.
+This could refer to a specific friend and her children.
+Or it could refer to a specific group of believers or to believers in general.
+John's purpose in writing this letter was to warn his audience about false teachers.
+John did not want believers helping or giving money to teachers who were not teaching what is true.
 (See: [[rc://en/ta/man/translate/figs-metaphor]])

 #### How should the title of this book be translated? ####